Zhansayess03/practice_project/README.md

 ---

-### Для выполнения поставленных задач я использовал следующие библиотеки:
+### To perform the tasks I have used the following libraries:

-- redux, redux-thunk - чтобы создавать асинхронные экшены
+- redux, redux-thunk - to create asynchronous actions
-- react-router-dom - для роутинга
+- react-router-dom - for routing
-- и еще material-ui, react-icons
+- and material-ui, react-icons

 ---